flutter/website/src/catalog/samples/app-bar-bottom.md

 ---
-title: "AppBar with a custom bottom widget."
+title: AppBar with a custom bottom widget
 ---

 Any widget with a PreferredSize can appear at the bottom of an AppBar.